ministryofjustice/money-to-prisoners-transaction-uploader/README.rst

 Reads Money to Prisoners (MTP) bank account to facilitate reconciliation.
 Part of the `Prisoner Money suite of apps`_.

 This app does not have a web interface.
-It's run as a cron-like jon.
+It's run as a cron-like job.

 Requirements
 ------------